enquire now

 Then in 2011, the flood that was never meant to happen happened.
 After days of rain, the Wivenhoe Dam was over its capacity and the flood gates had to be opened to release some of the water.
 Brisbane was in for a shock.

 Understanding how to assess the flood risk associated with a property is therefore important when you are looking to buy a property in Brisbane.
-So here are some steps you can follow that will help you to assess this risk.
+A buyers agent services in Brisbane can help you navigate this process, ensuring that you make informed decisions.
+Here are some steps you can follow that will help you to assess this risk.

 I am … a resident/visitor / business and then